Help us to ‘Recycle more…’, send less to landfill and reach our zero carbon targets!

 We're the first council in the UK to trial a new recycling trolley!
 You can read more about the new trial in our news story.

-Over 4,500 people registered their interest in the trial and 250 volunteers have been selected to trial the recycling trolley.
-Thank you to everyone who applied!
+Over 4,500 people registered their interest in the trial and 250 volunteers are currently trialling the recycling trolley.

 Recycling trolley features: